Skip to main content

 For agents (or you) who want to know what fields a resource has:

-fibe schema list # all resource families
+fibe schema --list # discover resource names and operations

 Config & utility